 As residents could more easily drive from home to work and various amenities, the Town of Canandaigua saw tremendous growth as a residential community.
 In 1985, the Town prepared another Master Plan for the next 25 years.
-This plan's major goals have lasted to the present including providing a variety of housing types, creating commercial corridors on 332 and 5/20, and the protection of agriculture/woodlands.
+This plan's major goals have lasted to the present including: providing a variety of housing types; creating commercial corridors on State Rte.
+332 and State Rtes.
+5 & 20; and the protection of agriculture and the Town's natural areas such as its woodlands.
 The drafters observed a fast-growing population and realized that changes to land use were necessary to protect agricultural and rural character as well as provide new and better services for the residents.